crazysoftwarecoder/dagalti/README.md

 Once Dagalti is installed it is time to redirect your http and https requests in your working project to the Dagalti process.
 This is fairly straight-forward for many platforms.

 For ex. in Java to redirect all http(s)requests through a proxy, please follow [this link].
-To redirect to Dagalti, you would set the proxy host and port to 127.0.0.1 and 32876 respectively.
+To redirect to Dagalti running on your machine, you would set the proxy host and port to 127.0.0.1 and 32876 respectively.

 ### Development